Enhancing Quality of Life for Rural Communities

 Our GIS Team is comprised of a highly trained professional staff with years of industry experience and education, which ensures that your needs are exceeded.
 Our communities benefit from the cooperative structure and grant-funding assistance which provides access to GIS expertise at the fraction of traditional consulting fees or the expense of hiring a similarly skilled GIS professional.
-We are administered via WSOS Community Action Commission Inc based in Fremont Ohio.
+We are administered via Great Lakes Community Action Partnership (GLCAP) based in Fremont Ohio.

 Meet the GIS Team

-Karl “Sam” Eitner joined RCAP in 2015.
+Karl “Sam” Eitner, a GIS Specialist, joined RCAP in 2015.
 He has assisted several communities in completing GPS and GIS data collection, and prepared multiple lead service line probability maps.
-Sam has a B.A. in Environmental Geography from Kent State University and is expected to graduate with a Masters in Geography in August 2018.
+Sam has a B.A. in Environmental Geography from Kent State University and is expected to graduate with a Masters in Geography in 2018.

 Michael J. Kirsch

 David is our Database Administrator and leads the GIS Team in developing and adhering to standard operating procedures and quality control measures for both field data collection and geodatabase management.
 He excels at mentoring new employees.
 Before joining RCAP in 2011, he worked for a contractor digitizing gas utilities.
-He has a M.S. in Geographic Information Sciences from the University of Akron.
+He has a M.S. in GIS from the University of Akron.